Click on the down arrow for a much more detailed explanation of the answer.

 Around 480 instructions per second, but this varies depending on the particular instruction, and the particular computer.

 There are several reasons for variation.
 First, different instructions take different amounts of time to execute.
 Most instructions are two bytes, and some instructions with indirect addressing modes require many steps and memory accesses to execute.
 Since memory is implemented serially, when reading a byte from memory, there may be a shorter or longer delay until the required byte circulates to the output of the 1024-bit shift register to be read.
 In fact, the vast majority of execution time on a Kenbak-1 is spent waiting for a required memory byte to be read from the serial memory.
-Lastly, each Kenbak-1 has a different clock frequency.
+Secondly, each Kenbak-1 has a different clock frequency.
 Quartz oscillators were not used.
-Simple RC circuits , with imprecise capacitors were used, and those components change as they age.
+Simple RC circuits , with imprecise capacitors were used, and those components may change as they age.
+Last, it seems that Blankenbaker experimented around with different capacitors in the clock circuit.
+His first 3 computers all had different capacitors installed, changing the clock frequencies.

 The best way to know, execution time is empiric measurement of a typical program on a real machine.
-When running the simple "counting" program (on the first page of the kenbak.com web site) on an original computer (Nielsen #3 or "Grey Case") the high-order bit flashes on and off almost exactly once per second.
+When running the simple "counting" program (on the first page of the kenbak.com web site) on an original computer (Nielsen #3 or "Gray Case") the high-order bit flashes on and off almost exactly once per second.
 This corresponds to 768 instructions per second.
 Unfortunately, after 50+ years this Kenbak-1 doesn't have a clock speed of 1 MHz - it is now around 1.6 MHz.
-This may be due to aging of capacitors or even the carbon composition resistors.
-If the clock speed was decreased to 1 MHz (by adjusting resistors and capacitors on the multivibrator clock) it follows that the instruction rate would be around 480 instructions per second.
+This may be due to aging of components, but it's most likely that this very early version were smaller (it was a "Rev A" early beta-prototype.)
+If the clock speed was decreased to 1 MHz (by adjusting resistors or capacitors on the multivibrator clock) it follows that the instruction rate would fall to around 480 instructions per second.

 A second Kenbak-1 can also be similarly measured.
 A YouTube video shows John Blankenbaker running a similar counting program on the Prototype Kenbak-1 in 2018. (https://www.youtube.com/watch?v=JNU6PFJj4tg) John entered the counting program by memory, so it's probably the same counting program except the "A" register was incremented rather than "B" register.
 This program is published in his "Laboratory Exercises" manual, as the very first program a student enters and runs.
 The YouTube video shows the high-order bit turning on and off 7 times in about 11 seconds.
 That would correspond to about 488 instructions per second.
 That suggests it's clock rate is quite close to the nominal 1 MHz.

-One more computer was then measured: a "Kenbak-1 Series 2" reproduction computer made in 2007 (see kenbakkit.com)I. While this is a modern reproduction, it uses the same circuitry and components as the original computers, and it seems to be operating at 428 instructions per second.
-I have not yet measured it's clock rate, but suspect it's around 0.9 MHz based on ratios of speed..
+One more computer was then measured: a "Kenbak-1 Series 2" reproduction computer made in 2007 (see kenbakkit.com)I. While this is a modern reproduction, it uses the same circuitry and capacitors as the production "Rev B" computers, but newer transistors, and it seems to be operating at 428 instructions per second.
+I have not yet measured it's clock rate, but suspect it's around 0.9 MHz based on ratios of speed.

-Inspecting some of the circuits on the earliest Kenbak-1 computers seem to show some variation in capacitors used for the multivibrator clock circuit.
-The first prototype computer seemed to use two different capacitors for the otherwised symetrical clock circuit, a big brown mica capacitor, and a large ceramic disc capacitor.
-The Nielsen3 Revision A computer seems to use two big brown mica capacitors.
-The next made John2 computer in the Computer History Museum uses two large ceramic disc capacitors.
+Regarding capacitors used, we can examine early computers.
+The first prototype computer used two different capacitors, a big brown mica capacitor, and a large ceramic disc capacitor.
+The Nielsen3 Revision A computer seems to use two big brown mica capacitors (which made the clock a bit too fast.)
+The Revision A John2 computer in the Computer History Museum uses two large ceramic disc capacitors.
 But then all other production Revision B computers seem to show very small ceramic disc capacitors.
-It does seem John was playing around with different capacitors on his first few computers, before settling on a certain value, and this may add to variability between machines.
+John was definitely trying out different components in the clock circuit, probably aiming for a round 1 MHz, as he wasn't too interested in optimizing speed.

-I think schools were resistant to purchase the Kenbak-1 because machine code programming is not as good for introductory programming as higher-level languages.
-John thought the problem was the slow and complex school budgeting process, and perhaps that's the excuse the schools told him.
-John did a good job of marketing to schools.
+I think schools were resistant to purchase the Kenbak-1 because machine code programming is not as good for introductory programming as higher-level languages that could be obtained with a time sharing system.
+John thought the problem was the slow and complex school budgeting process, and perhaps that's the excuse the schools gave him.
+John did a great job of marketing to schools.
 He traveled to educator conferences to demonstrate his computer.
 He put advertisements in popular education magazines and journals.
 John correctly recognized that timesharing systems were his main competition in schools.
-Timesharing systems allowed schools to lease terminals and phone lines to connect to a large central computer serving many schools and businesses.
+Timesharing systems allowed schools to lease terminals and phone lines to connect to a large central computer which served many schools and businesses.
 He acknowledged this competition in an advertisement in November 1971 Nations Schools which compared the cost of buying a Kenbak-1 to the higher cost of renting time sharing terminals.
-But I suspect the issue wasn't the cost, it was the capability.
+But the problem wasn't the cost, it was the capability.
 Timesharing systems offered high level languages, such as Dartmouth BASIC, or COBOL which are much better for teaching high school students than machine code.
-A student can make a much more useful programs with BASIC than they could with machine code, using real numbers, not just 8-bit bytes.
-Machine or assembly code programming is usually taught later in computer science or engineering courses, and it is harder to solve real life problems.
-So while John recognized his competition, I don't think he realized why schools were choosing his competition.
+A student can make much more useful programs with BASIC than they could with machine code.
+Schools usually teach machine or assembly code programming much later in computer science or engineering curriculum.
+So while John recognized his competition, I don't think he understood why schools were choosing his competition.

-Had John sold 200 or 400 kits the first year, history might have been much different.
+Had John sold 100 or 200 computers that first year, history might have been much different.
 He could have hired more help to assemble the computers and handle administrative details.
-Then John could have done what he did best: focused on designing accessories and improvements.
-Maybe even make a second generation "Kenbak-2" using the microprocessor and high-density RAM chips which were coming out soon.
+Then John could have done what he did best: focus on designing and improvements.
+Maybe he could have even made a "Kenbak-2" when microprocessors and cost effective RAM chips came out.

 There is no universally agreed upon definition of a "personal computer" so the question will always be debatable.